 But choosing which medical evidence to submit can be tricky.
 For one, you only need to turn in the “relevant” ones.
 Like if your disability has something to do with your shoulder, you don’t have to submit your dental records.

 If you have a disability lawyer, getting the necessary medical evidence won’t be such a headache.
 Through experience, they already know what the SSA wants to see and how to make them see it.
-They can talk to your doctors and get the medical evidence you need.
+They can also talk to your doctors and get the medical evidence you need.

 3. Your Medical Condition is in the SSA’s List of Impairments